iamwhil/graph19/README.md

 end
 ```

 * Note the `ROOT = "Blog::Types::PostType"` - without it the concern will try to add itself to PostTypeFields over in the Blog::Types... which does not exist.
-We've added the fields so we know what we're adding to the post type.
+We've added 'Fields' so we know what we're adding to the post type.
 Just teh compooter is stoopid and does knot know what w'ere trying tod o.

 Now that we have our concern we need to tie it into our PostType.